 - Preheat oven to 350 degrees.

-- Combine all dry ingredients in a large bowl and whisk together–flour, sugar, baking powder, baking soda, salt, and cinnamon.
+- Combine all dry ingredients in a large bowl and whisk together–flour (or substitute your favorite gluten free flour to make some delicious gluten free snacks), sugar, baking powder, baking soda, salt, and cinnamon.

 - Peel and mash sweet potatoes and banana.

 - Stir together apple sauce, almond milk, and vinegar in another bowl.